xm-emaxwell/xm-labs-azuredevops-pipelines/README.md

         <img src="media/xm-testing-8.png" width="700">
     </kbd>

-10. After a short time one of the targets you configured in the release gate payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)
+10. After a short time one of the notification targets you configured in the release gate payload field xmRecipients should recieve a notification similar to below (This is viewed from with xMatters app)

     <kbd>
         <img src="media/xm-testing-9.jpg" width="300">